 By sending the message, even subconsciously, that time matters more than outcomes, you’re going to create employees that are disconnected, uninspired, and far more likely to “phone it in” so they can meet an arbitrary and outdated notion of 8-5 workdays.

 How First Page Said “Girl, Byeee” to Butts in Seats

 Our secret is pretty simple: We treat our all-remote staff like human beings.
 We treat them like capable, responsible adults.
 And mostly, we treat them like experts because that’s what they are.
 We understand they might need to make a run to the grocery store in the middle of the day or sign off at 3:00 p.m. for their kid’s soccer game.
 And we expect that even when they do, their deadlines will be met and their work will get done.

 Our refusal to micromanage is part of what attracts top talent to our team, and it’s definitely one of the things that keeps them there.
 Our employees are located around the world, across time zones and cultures, but when they’re given the trust and autonomy to work in the way that best suits them, they drive results.
 And honestly, we don’t care where their butts are, as long as they’re doing their part to help us deliver on the promises we make to our clients.

-As we near the end of 2020, more workers than ever are looking to keep that work-from-anywhere life going, even beyond the pandemic, and we’re here to say, “Get your butts out of those seats and bring them to First Page!”
+Remote is the new normal and we’re here to say, “Get your butts out of those seats and bring them to First Page!”
 We’re looking for the best digital marketing talent out there, and we offer perks far beyond setting your own schedule.
 Find out if we’re the right fit for you, no seats (heck, no pants) required.